jitsi/jitsi-videobridge/doc/rest.md

 ==============
 Jitsi-videobridge supports two HTTP(S) interfaces, a _public_ and a _private_ one.
 The two interfaces use different ports.
-The _private_ interface exposes HTTP endpoints which are not meant to be publicly accessible, such as:
+The _private_ interface exposes HTTP endpoints which are not meant to be publicly accessible (but might be used by other components of the infrastructure, e.g. a signaling server), such as:

 * The [COLIBRI control interface](rest-colibri.md) (```/colibri/```)
 * The health-check interface (```/about/health```)